datanav/docs/index.rst

         :text: Read more
         :classes: btn-outline-primary btn-block
     ---
+    **Features**

+    Check some of the product features that make Sesam flexible, agile and effective.

+    .. link-button:: product-features.html
+            :type: url
+            :text: Read more
+            :classes: btn-outline-primary btn-block
+    ---
+    **Getting started**

+    Get started with Sesam by following these tutorials.

+    .. link-button:: guide-getting-started
+            :type: ref
+            :text: Read more
+            :classes: btn-outline-primary btn-block
+    ---
     **Core principles**

     Read about the fundamental principles to ensure effective Master data management.